hergaiety/blog/source/_posts/polyphasic-sleep-and-passion.md

 However, **others perked their ears in interest** and asked great questions like "how does that work?", "is it healthy?", or "has it been going well?". **These were meaningful conversations precipitated by people desiring to live interesting lives**.

-Discussing polyphasic sleep as a life style choice with individuals has revealed a surprising level of _insight into how others view the world_. **Having these conversations can identify people as toxic or as passionate**.
+Discussing polyphasic sleep as a life style choice with individuals has revealed a surprising level of _insight into how others view the world_. **Having these conversations can identify people as apathetic or as passionate**.

 ## Making the Most Of Your Time

 I desire to live a passionate life.
 To me that means **expressing love while creating and learning at all times**.

-It may surprise some after describing such a desire to hear that innately I view the world in a nihilistic or realist fashion.
+I view the world through the lens of existential realism.
 I'm quite aware of the limited time we live, how I'm living it and who I surround myself with. _Polyphasic sleep promises more awake hours and consequently more life to live_.
 My formative years should be spent growing my knowledge, relationships and passions.

 **More hours are meaningless without intent**.
 Overscheduling isn't healthy either, but without passion and intent it's easy to ask "why bother?".
 This is true regardless of polyphasic sleep or not.